 Database Management Systems

-What if there was a DBMS, flexible enough to be seamlessly used for small data intensive embedded applications, network infrastructure and complex data driven back end applications?
+What if there was a database management system, flexible enough to be seamlessly used for small data intensive embedded applications, network infrastructure and complex data driven back end applications?
 It would be an extremely time and cost saving solution and definitely rewarding in the long run.
 Read all about the Logic DBMS solution.

-A resilient DBMS with optimized storage capabilities, uniquely qualified to fuel database management for safety-critical and resource-constrained embedded applications.
+A resilient database management system with optimized storage capabilities, uniquely qualified to fuel database management for safety-critical and resource-constrained embedded applications.

 A DBMS with Active Replication Fabric™ creates a data management foundation for the IoT ecosystem that seamlessly integrates edge and cloud applications’ storage and ensuring data safety all around.